 It is best to consider facelift procedures on a sliding scale.
 Less invasive procedures are quicker to perform, cheaper and provide less lift but are less risky also.
 So, from least invasive to more invasive [relatively!] these are your options-

-4] Mini-facelift under pure local anaesthesia - This can be considered a medium type facelift surgery.
-The scar is traditionally called a short scar or s-lift because the scar of a conventional facelift is much larger!
-Again this is all relative.
+Under pure local anaesthesia - This can be considered a medium type facelift surgery.
+The scar is traditionally called a short scar or s-lift because the scar of a conventional facelift is much larger.
 Typically there is a 3 cm scar under the lower sideburn hair as in the above option-but the scar then extends down in front of or hidden in the ear, curves backwards below the earlobe attachment and extends 1-4 cm in the crease behind the ear.
 This allows better exposure to tighten the underlying layer called SMAS layer.
 The excess of skin is then trimmed and sutured back.

 mini face lift markings

 How do you see if you are suitable ?
 If you can pinch and pull up 2 cm or more of skin along your jaw line then you are suitable for this procedure.
 Any less -then benefit is not going to be great so perhaps wait or consider lesser options!

 Bigger face-lift/ neck-lift -

 Here the scar is longer than the above option and can extend up and back behind the ear and this can be combined with neck muscle tightening also known as platysmaplasty.
 This is suitable for patients with moderate amount of [5-6 cm] lose skin along the jaw line.